Forest Lawn, Calgary

 Forest Lawn is a neighbourhood and former town in the southeast quadrant of the city of Calgary, Alberta, Canada.
 The neighbourhood is bound by 26 Avenue SE to the south, 36 Street SE to the west, 8 Avenue SE to the north and portions of 52 Street SE and 48 Street SE to the east.
 The former town comprises the entire current Forest Lawn neighbourhood as well as portions of Southview and Albert Park/Radisson Heights to the west, and portions of Penbrooke Meadows and Forest Lawn Industrial to the east.
 Both the neighbourhood and the former town are bisected by the multicultural 17 Avenue SE.
 Forest Lawn has an area redevelopment plan in place and is part of the International Avenue Business Revitalization Zone.

 The community is represented in the Calgary City Council by the Ward 9 councillor.
 On a federal level, Forest Lawn falls in the electoral district of Calgary Forest Lawn and is currently represented in the House of Commons by MP Jasraj Hallan.

+The community is a part of an group of communities known as the Greater Forest Lawn area, with the term coming from the former town of Forest Lawn which used to exist in the area prior to being annexed by the city of Calgary.
+Other communities in this area include Albert Park/Radisson Heights, Forest Heights, Southview, Penbrooke Meadows, Dover, and Red Carpet.
+This has often caused confusion among Calgary residents, with many people confusing nearby communities as being one-and-the-same as Forest Lawn.
+Additionally, some have included Applewood Park, Erin Woods, and Abbeydale as being apart of this area, however there are no official boundaries to this region.

+Forest Lawn is not to be confused with the community of Forest Heights to the north.
+Google maps displays the two communities as a part of one larger community, but both are distinct identities from each other.

 History

 The area was first settled in the early 1900s.
 Originally part of the Municipal District of Shepard No. 220, Forest Lawn and nearby Albert Park incorporated as villages on July 4, 1934.
-Forest Lawn and Albert Park amalgamated just over a year later on August 1, 1935 under the name of the Village of Forest Lawn.
-In 1952, Forest Lawn was incorporated as the Town of Forest Lawn and pursued city status in 1958 although the application was never carried through.
+Forest Lawn and Albert Park amalgamated just over a year later on August 1, 1935, under the name of the Village of Forest Lawn.
+On December 29, 1952, Forest Lawn was incorporated as a town and pursued city status in 1958 although the application was never carried through.
 The town was subsequently annexed by the City of Calgary on December 30, 1961, along with parts of the municipal districts of Rocky View No. 44 and Foothills No. 31.